-Capping the state and local tax deduction: less SALT
+Capping the State and Local Tax deduction: Less SALT

-Your doctor may have recommended a restricted salt diet, and so has Congress: Under the new legislation, the deduction for all state and local taxes combined cannot exceed $10,000.
-These taxes include state and local income, sales, real estate, or property taxes.
+Your doctor may have recommended a restricted salt diet, and so has Congress.
+After tax reform, the deduction for all state and local taxes combined cannot exceed $10,000.
+The taxes include state and local income or sales taxes, real estate taxes, and personal property taxes.
 Taxpayers in high-tax states may see much of their SALT deduction reduced, and limiting this one deduction could mean itemizing won’t make sense for many taxpayers.
-The impact of the new limit on any one taxpayer depends on their specific situation.
+The impact of the limit on any one taxpayer depends on their specific situation.